1Iman/github-interview/index.md

     * Completed and Live SharePoint Online Site for T&L
 5. Affected Parties\
 _`List agencies, stakeholders or divisions which will be impacted by this project and describe how they will be affected by the project.`_
-    * Transportation and Logistics team of CPChem manages, edits, and visits their own SharePoint sites daily; some content/functionality is necessary for business operations
+    * Transportation and Logistics team of CPChem manages, edits, and visits their own SharePoint sites daily; some content/functionality is necessary for business operations.
     * Internal partners: Finance team and legal team (regular visitors of T&L’s SharePoint sites)
-    * External partners: Suppliers and shipping partners use portions of T&L’s SharePoint sites for guidelines & other documents
+    * External partners: Suppliers and shipping partners use portions of T&L’s SharePoint sites for guidelines & other documents.
 6. High-Level Timeline/Schedule\
 _`Describe what the high level timeline/schedule will be to plan, design, develop and deploy the project.
 Generally, by when do you expect this project to be finished?`_
-    * Week 0: Kick-off meeting (T&L will explain how they use current SharePoint On-Prem sites, pain points, and wants/needs of SharePoint Online sites)
+    * Week 0: Kick-off meeting (T&L will explain how they use current SharePoint On-Prem sites, pain points, and wants/needs of SharePoint Online sites.)
-    * Week 1: Delete/Migrate/Rebuild assessment of existing SharePoint site pages & content (stakeholders will determine what should be deleted, migrated (as-is), or rebuilt from scratch)
+    * Week 1: Delete/Migrate/Rebuild assessment of existing SharePoint site pages & content (stakeholders will determine what should be deleted, migrated (as-is), or rebuilt from scratch.)
     * Week 2: Define technical strategies for migration (automated tools, scripts, etc.)
     * Week 3: Identify necessary changes and “wish-list” changes for each site/page
     * Week 4: Create homepage prototype